kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 ******************************************************************
 The Problem
 ******************************************************************

 Current Executor proposal does not define a specific concrete context.
 An Execution Context is meant to mediate between Execution agents, the executor, and the execution resources.
 More specifically, an execution context is responsible for managing an execution resource.
 An execution context also provides an executor for executing work on it’s managed execution resource.
 Finally, an execution context manages a number of light-weight execution agents.

 The Executor proposal currently does not specifically define a concrete execution context, other then providing a static thread pool as a basic example.
-As the executor proposal is a joint proposal between several industry representatives - parallel and vectorized algorithms, multi-threaded execution, heterogeneous and distributed execution, and network execution, it was deemed not necessary to provdie a specific concrete execution context.
+As the executor proposal is a joint proposal between several industry representatives - parallel and vectorized algorithms, multi-threaded execution, heterogeneous and distributed execution, and network execution.
+It was not deemed necessary to provide a specific concrete execution context.
 For some areas, a concrete execution context is necessary because it could be used to manage a stream or queue of command kernels, such as in heterogeneous or distributed computing.
 In other domains, such as parallel aand vectorized algorithms, it may remain an abstract concept.